Lizhen0909/LSHVec/README.md

 LSHVec is a k-mer/sequence embedding/classfication software which extends [FastText](https://fasttext.cc/) .
 It applies LSH (Locality Sensitive Hashing) to reduce the size of k-mer vocabulary and improve the performance of embedding.

+Besides building from source code, LSHVec can run using docker or singularity.

 To cite LSHVec:

 ## Requirements